Teaching Staff and Responsibilities

 How do we organise teaching groups at KS3?

 Pupils are taught in groups of up to 22.
 They are taught for one double period (100 minutes) a fortnight throughout the whole year.
-In year 8 & 9 pupils are streamed into 6 groups, 2 top groups and 4 mixed groups.
+Pupils are taught in specialist workshops with access to a vast range of tools, machinery and equipment.

 What will my daughter learn at KS3?